 Other articles on offer at Oak Furniture Land include our rustic furniture, teak furniture, wood and hardwood furniture, classic traditional furniture and contemporary modern furniture will also help you differentiate between the different styles of hardwood furniture available.

-For only £39 per order, all items featuring "express delivery" can usually be delivered
+For only £39 per order, all items featuring "custom delivery" can usually be delivered

 within 7 working days.

 Alternatively choose from a selection of delivery dates and pre-book a day convenient for you, all available dates will be shown clearly at checkout.